 Banner photos on Home, About Gwen, Private Yoga & Movement Education, Yoga Benefits, Yoga Therapy, Yoga Tune Up® and Blog by Ian Campbell (IanCampbellDP.com)

 Other photos: personal photos or class photos taken by Freda Sanani.

-* Ayurveda is not my specialty, but I integrate general Ayurvedic principles into my classes, including an understanding of the doshas (general constitutions) and the basic tenet of "opposites bring balance/heal."
-For anyone desiring an Ayurvedic consultation or deeper utilization of Ayurveda in their yoga practice, I have wonderful Ayurvedic practitioners/yoga teachers to recommend.
+* I integrate general Ayurvedic principles into my classes.
+For anyone desiring a full Ayurvedic consultation, I have wonderful Ayurvedic practitioners/yoga teachers to recommend.